cs-fullstack-fall-2018/frontend-set-javascript-intro2-psanon19/README.md

 Create a new ID for the header text.

 DO NOT PRINT THE ARRAY.
-Print each element in the array into the header text.
+Print each element in a string separated by a comma into the header ID.

 Pop two of the numbers.

-Print each element in the array into a DIFFERENT part of the page by creating a new ID.
+Print each element in the array into a DIFFERENT part of the page by creating a new ID and separating by commas.